Winter Weather FAQ

 - Will you be offering winter sports programs like cross country skiing or snowshoeing?

-The Chicago Park District is exploring a variety of options for winter sport programs such lessons at The 606 for 2017.
+The Chicago Park District is exploring a variety of options for winter sport programs.
 We will update this site when programming becomes available.

 - Can I bring my own winter sports equipment and use it on the trail?